Tailnet lock white paper

 Components of tailnet lock

-At a high level, here’s how the components of tailnet lock work together: When tailnet lock is enabled, a set of existing tailnet lock keys is identified as trusted.
+At a high level, here’s how the components of tailnet lock all work together: When tailnet lock is enabled, a set of existing tailnet lock keys is identified as trusted.
 Disablement secrets are generated, and a cryptographic derivation of these secrets are passed to all nodes.
 Each node in a tailnet keeps track of these keys and secrets in a local tailnet key authority.
 New nodes added to the tailnet must be signed by one of these trusted tailnet lock keys, and verified locally by each node.
 Changes to the set of trusted tailnet lock keys are sent with an authority update message, which must also be signed by a trusted tailnet lock key, and again, verified locally by each node.
-To disable tailnet lock, a disablement secret must be passed to each node, who validates it against its local disablement secret derivations.
+To disable tailnet lock, a disablement secret must be passed to each node, and validated against its local disablement secret derivations.

 Tailnet lock keys